unconed/TermKit/Readme.txt

 How to use:

+1) Install node.js and npm.

+2) Run "npm install mime".

-1) Run NodeKit daemon:
+3) Run NodeKit daemon:

  cd Node
  node nodekit.js

-2) Open HTML/index.html in a WebKit browser.
+4) Open the Cocoa app in Build/

+Tip: Press Command-Option-C to access the WebKit console.

 Includes “NSImage+QuickLook” code by Matt Gemmell (http://mattgemmell.com/source).